 If you wish to attend a concert, an opera or ballet performance at La Scala, you can buy your tickets directly on the official website.

 And if you would like to book a guided tour of the Opera and the museum entrance, you need to go on this on this website.
 Once again, booking in advance is the best way to save time!

 If you take Via Dante from the Piazza del Duomo, you will arrive directly at the main entrance of the Sforza Castle, another iconic monument of Milan.

 This very impressive castle is located in the center of the city.

-it was built in 1358 by the famous Visconzi family to protect and defend the city against its enemy, Venice.
+It was built in 1358 by the famous Visconti family to protect and defend the city against its enemy, Venice.
 Destroyed and rebuilt multiple times, it’s famous for having hosted Leonardo DaVinci workshops during the Renaissance period.

 - The Antique Furniture and Wooden Sculpture Museum.